rishi71095/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 * Project Deliverables
 The project deliverables include the following:
     * Power BI Report: A dynamic and visually appealing report in PDF format showcasing churn analysis, insights, and visualizations.
-    * Video of dashboard/report: As it cannot be published.
+    * Video dashboard/report: As it cannot be published.
 **Video link**: https://www.youtube.com/watch?v=0720uEHQUAE

 ### Acknowledgments